cvicens/state-machine-assistant/README.md

 ### HIS Frontend

-This time we have to run a NodeJS application that contains the code of an Angular JS (with Material design) along with a proxy that sends all `/api/patients` requests to `http://localhost:8080/api/patients`.
+This time we have to run a NodeJS application that contains the code of an Angular App (with Material design).

+Here we have a different approach if you're using [CodeReady Workspaces - CRW](https://developers.redhat.com/products/codeready-workspaces/overview) or not.

+#### If you're not using CRW

 > **INFO:** The trick is in the script `dev` in `./frontend/package.json` that runs in paralell `client` and `server`. `client` uses `--proxy-config server.conf.js` to set the proxy rules.
 Open [`./run-dev.sh`](./run-dev.sh) and check the line `npm run dev`.

+Run the following script and you'll have the Angular App running in development mode on port `4200` proxying requests to `/api/patients` to the `backend` (port `8080`) and also proxies requests to `/server.json` to `8090`, hence this command also changes the port of the Node JS to avoid colliding with `backend`.

 ```sh
 ./08-run-frontend.sh